 In this step, you got to write how close the main character is to his goal.
 And the closer your character gets the harder it gets to reach the goal.

 Your character should have a lot at stake.
-Like making a choice which will make your character lose something that is of value.
+Like making a choice that will make your character lose something that is of value.

-Don’t feel scared to write about the mental thoughts and feeling of your character in this step.
-It will engage your readers even more into the story.
+Don’t feel scared to write about the thoughts and feelings of your character in this step.
+It will engage your readers even more in the story.
 And create an even stronger bond with your character.

 Step 8 – Setback

-In this step, you have to make your character defeated to what the character was fighting against.
+In this step, you have to make your character defeat what the character was fighting against.
 Make it theatrical and painful to nature and describe the feelings in your story.
 So your readers can feel it.

-Now you might think that why is does your main character has to be defeated.
+Now you might think that why does your main character has to be defeated?
 Well, it is needed to make sure that your story doesn’t end too quickly.

 There has to be completely no hope for the character to win against what even he or she was up against.

 If you can make the readers feel the hopelessness of your character, then they will start to root for your character.